 Edmodo encourages parents to participate in their children's development.
-They are encouraged to serve as teacher's partners.
-To do that, it lets parents create their own accounts that are linked to their children's student accounts.
+They are encouraged to serve as teacher's partners or learning partners.
+To do that, it lets parents create their own accounts that are linked to their children's/student accounts.
 That way, they can view the following information: